 And last but by no means least, Bryan was a close associate of JFK-plot suspect David Ferrie, having taught Ferrie hypnosis.
 Bryan, like Ferrie, “was a member of the Old Catholic Church” [A Secret Order, H.P.
 Albarelli, pg.
 435].

-The New Nationalist’s (TNN) primary source in the following is “The Assassination of Robert F. Kennedy, Conspiracy and Coverup” by William Turner and John Christian.
+Winter Watch’s primary source in the following is “The Assassination of Robert F. Kennedy, Conspiracy and Coverup” by William Turner and John Christian.
 Also in the book “Nemesis”, British author Peter Evans, claims to have identified Bryan as being behind Manchurian Candidate mind-control programs.

 Indeed, Bryan was so flamboyant that he served as a technical adviser on the filming of “The Manchurian Candidate.”
 In the movie, anti-hero Raymond Shaw’s captors in North Korea brainwash him and program him through hypnosis to act as a “hit man.”
 Then, upon receiving instructions, he kills and without any recollection of having done so.
 Bryan also claimed to once been a drummer with the Tommy Dorsey Band in which he rubbed shoulders with Frank Sinatra, who had the starring role in the original movie “The Manchurian Candidate.”

 Another of Bryan’s written works was “The Chosen Ones: The Art of Jury Selection.”
 He teaches how to use hypnosis on jury members to win one’s case.
 There is an odd we-aren’t-in-Kansas-anymore rendering of a naked man and woman on the book cover.

 On the back of the book, the author is described: “In addition, Dr. Bryan served as an Electronics Engineer in the Navy in World War II, was Director of all Medical Survival Training for the United States Air Force, and is a leading expert on brainwashing.”